aliencube/mcp-youtube-subtitles-extractor/README.md

     azd auth login
     ```

-1. Deploy the Function app to Azure
+1. Deploy the Function app to Azure.

     ```bash
     azd up
     ```

-   While provisioning and deploying, you'll be asked to provide subscription ID, location, environment name and vNet
+   While provisioning and deploying, you'll be asked to provide subscription ID, location, environment name and vNet.

 1. After the deployment is complete, get the information by running the following commands: